-In this section, SGH's community is defined not only by its demographic makeup but also by particular socioeconomic barriers known to contribute to health care access and health outcomes.
+In this section, SMH's and SMBHWN's community is defined not only by its demographic makeup but also by particular socioeconomic barriers known to contribute to health care access and health outcomes.

-Wherever possible, the descriptions that follow will focus on primary communities served by SGH; however, certain secondary data sources are not available at this level of specificity and broader summaries of SDC's east region are provided in these instances.
+Wherever possible, the descriptions that follow will focus on primary communities served by SMH and SMBHWN (e.g. their combined service area, as defined in previous pages), however certain secondary data sources are not available at this level of specificity and broader summaries of SDC are provided in these instances.